 This involves setting out the recommended bicycle treatment types and facilities; and offering a strategy to deliver new infrastructure and upgrades across the local government area.
+The delivery of projects is subject to funding availability.

 1.2 Bicycle Plan 2014